Newman5/ChiJournal/README.md

 # toDo for the app

 - add map and markers
-- sorting of past events so latest is on top (done)
+- change background color based on day
 - collecting start and end time
 - back up of data from local storage
 - chi journal stuff of intention / areas of distress
 - add to Github - workflow for updates (currently)
+- add to Github Pages, host on git hub

+# toDone
+- sorting of past events so latest is on top (done)
 - autofucus of form (done)
 - increment by 5 (done)